HansHammel/license-compatibility-checker/README.md

 [![david peerDependency](https://img.shields.io/david/peer/HansHammel/license-compatibility-checker.svg)](https://david-dm.org/HansHammel/license-compatibility-checker)

 ## This is WIP and likely to change but already useable.
-Does a simple comparison like Public Domain > Permissive > Weakly Protective > Strongly Protective > Network Protective of the primary dependencies in node_modules (no recursive search)
+Does a simple comparison like Public Domain > Permissive > Weakly Protective > Strongly Protective > Network Protective of the primary dependencies in node_modules (no recursive search).
-Checks for unlicensed or unknown licenses
+Checks for unlicensed or unknown licenses.

 Screenshot with sample data [![Screenshot](screenshots/screen.png)](screenshots/screen.png)